Summary: Intermittent Fasting for Brain Health

 With regards to IF’s neuroprotective potential, one mice study found dietary restriction (DR) to improve neuroprotection against stress, indicated by a reduction in serum glucocorticoids (i.e., stress hormones).
 On the human plane, a separate study hypothesized IF to be superior to CR in its sustainability, concluding the practice to be “acceptable in healthy individuals” with the potential upshot of increasing the body’s natural antioxidant defense mechanisms.

-Exciting stuff, yet what we know about IF & human health remains predominantly preclinical, a point frequently mentioned in IF research.
+Exciting stuff, yet what we know about IF and human health remains predominantly preclinical, a point frequently mentioned in IF research.
 Even so, the preclinical findings corroborate with several standing theories on evolutionary human physiology, pointing to a variety of cognitive benefits that practitioners often categorize as “nootropic.”

-The Cognitive Benefits of Fasting
+The Brain Health Benefits of Fasting

 The molecular pathways mentioned above — increased BDNF, ketogenesis, antioxidant capacity, more — combine for a variety of cognitive benefits, most notably: